diogenesbrussels/adb-bloatwareremover/README.md

 ## Setup

 Activate developer mode on the phone

-> About phone > CLick several times on current build number Activate usb debug in developer menu
+> About phone > Click several times on current build number

+Activate usb debug in developer menu

 Connect the phone to the computer